camoo/enkap-edd-gateway/readme.txt

 6. Select "E-Nkap".
 7. Configure your Enkap Gateway settings.

-More details can be found on the documentation website https://support.enkap.cm
+More details can be found on the [https://support.enkap.cm](documentation website)

 = Minimum Requirements =
 * WordPress version 4.7 or greater.